Essential-coding/animals/README.md

 ### Wireframes

 For the wireframes i used [marvelapp](https://marvelapp.com/).
-It was easy to structure and sort small thinks like navbar and images.
+It was easy to structure and sort small things like navbar and images.
 It was also easy to edit somethings like the size of a text and to place it in the same angle as the image.

 I created wireframes for: